IbrahimHosseini/SternXTask_async/README.md

-A simple applecation that get list of Post and then get 5 top users which release more posts.
-Finally show report in console the list of users with id and average of post lingth
+A simple application gets a list of Post and then gets 5 top users, which releases more posts.
+Finally show the report in the console the list of users with ID and the average post length.